 Public Safety & Security officers are considered trained CSAs.
-Also trained are individuals who have responsibility for campus security, but who do not report directly to the Public Safety & Security Office.
-This group of CSAs includes, but is not limited to, individuals such as those who are responsible for monitoring the entrances into institutional property, such as Resident Directors (RD), Assistant Resident Directors (ARD), and Resident Assistants (RA); Dean of Students; Student Life and Leadership; Campus Ministry; Health and Wellness Center; an official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings; any official who has the authority and the duty to take action or respond to particular issues on behalf of the institution; and coaches, trainers, organization chairs and others involved in university athletics in a supervisory or oversight capacity.
+Also trained are individuals who have responsibility for campus security but who do not report directly to the Public Safety & Security Office.
+This group of CSAs includes, but is not limited to, individuals such as those who are responsible for monitoring the entrances into institutional property, such as area coordinators, assistant area coordinators and community advisors; the dean of students; student involvement personnel; and Public Safety & Security personnel.
+Also included are officials of an institution who have significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings; any official who has the authority and the duty to take action or respond to particular issues on behalf of the institution; and coaches, trainers, organization chairs, and others involved in university athletics in a supervisory or oversight capacity.
 This designation does not include faculty members who do not work with any organizations on campus.

 The function of a campus security authority is to report to the official or office designated by the institution that collects crime report information those allegations of Clery Act crimes that he or she concludes were made in good faith.
-The reporting structure at Lindenwood University is the Public Safety & Security Office.
+At Lindenwood University, such reports are made to the Public Safety & Security Office.